-As of January 2021, the CDC is requiring all travelers arriving to the United States from an international destinations (including US citizens) to have proof of a negative COVID test (or proof of having a vaccine or previously having had COVID) taken within 72 hours of their return flight's arrival.
+As of January 2021, the CDC is requiring all travelers arriving in the United States from an international destination (including US citizens) to have proof of a negative COVID test (or proof of having a vaccine or previously having had COVID) taken within 72 hours of their return flight's arrival.

 Can you get a COVID test at the Los Cabos airport?

 Yes, you can also take a test at the Los Cabos airport.
 However, we discourage you from doing so.
 One reason is that it will add more time to your pre-departure routine when you can easily do it in advance.
 But the more important reason is dealing with the logistics of having to stay in Cabo should you get a positive test.

 If you are already in a hotel and have a positive test result, the hotel will be able to work with you to help you quarantine in a safe and effective manner.
 If, instead you get a positive result at the airport, you’ll have to start at square one with transportation and lodging.

 How much is a COVID test before returning to the US?

 Unless you have a health or travel insurance policy that explicitly covers COVID testing abroad, you’ll most likely have to pay out of pocket (though you may be able to use an FSA card).
 The COVID PCR tests range in price depending on where you get them.
 When we traveled to Los Cabos, tests we’re costing anywhere from US$20 to US$150.

 How far in advance do I need to schedule a COVID test before returning to the U.S.?

 According to the CDC’s current guidelines, you need to have taken a test within 72 hours of landing in the United States so you’ll want to schedule your test accordingly.
 Many hotels are offering on-site testing and results are typically available within 12 hours.
 Be sure to check with your lodging to see if this is an option.

 What happens if I get sick?
 Do I have to pay for everything?